EmmanuelOsaea/Cv-samples/README.md

 ## Professional Summary

 Dynamic finance professional with 10 years of experience in capital markets and equity research.
-Highly-skilled in market trend analysis, valuation modeling, and delivering data-driven investment recommendations.
+Proficient in market trend analysis, valuation modeling, and delivering data-driven investment recommendations.
 Demonstrates strong logical and numerical  skills, contributing to informed investment strategies.

 ## Key Skills